Capítulo primero. Que trata de la condición y ejercicio del famoso hidalgo don Quijote de la Mancha

-Which deals with the condition and exploits of the famous gentleman Don Quixote of La Mancha
+First chapter.
+Which deals with the condition and exercise of the famous nobleman Don Quixote of La Mancha.

 En un lugar de la Mancha, de cuyo nombre no quiero acordarme, no ha mucho tiempo que vivía un hidalgo de los de lanza en astillero, adarga antigua, rocín flaco y galgo corredor.

-In a place in La Mancha, whose name I do not wish to remember, not long ago lived a gentleman of the old school, armed with a lance, an ancient shield, a lean horse, and a swift hound.
+In a place in La Mancha, whose name I do not want to remember, not long ago there lived a nobleman with a lance in a scabbard, an old dagger, a lean horse, and a running greyhound.

 Una olla de algo más vaca que carnero, salpicón las más noches, duelos y quebrantos los sábados, lantejas los viernes, algún palomino de añadidura los domingos, consumían las tres partes de su hacienda.

-A pot of mostly beef and lamb, stewed dishes most nights, duelos and quebrantos on Saturdays, lentils on Fridays, and some palomino wine on Sundays, consumed the three parts of his fortune.
+A pot of something more beef than lamb, pork sausage most nights, duels and troubles on Saturdays, lentils on Fridays, and some extra pigeon on Sundays, consumed the three parts of his fortune.

 El resto della concluían sayo de velarte, calzas de velludo para las fiestas, con sus pantuflos de lo mesmo, y los días de entresemana se honraba con su vellorí de lo más fino.